 Rapid virtual prototyping at your fingertips with advanced pre- and post-processing capabilities in an easy-to-use Windows-style interface.
 Includes a powerful scripting language to provide automation.

-Components or assemblies can be imported from an existing CAD system, or created using Opera’s built-in modeller with its powerful industry-standard geometry kernel.
+Components or assemblies can be imported from an existing CAD system, or created using Opera’s built-in 2D sketcher, or 3D Modeller with its powerful industry-standard geometry kernel.

 A key advantage of Opera is the ability to define any dimension of a model as a parameter.
 This allows the user to perform “what-if?” investigations and fully optimize the design.